-This IT Security Policy is owned and administered by the Information Security Department.
+This IT Security Policy is owned and administered by iCIMS Information Security Department.

-This policy applies to all IT systems, including network equipment and communication systems, supporting iCIMS internal and remote operations and products and services.
-These policy requirements supersede all other policies, processes, practices, and guidelines relating to the matters set forth herein, except for the Data Security and Privacy Statement.
-However, additional policies may be put in place that document enhanced policy requirements when such policies requirements are considered confidential.
+This policy applies to all systems, including network equipment and communication systems, supporting iCIMS internal and remote operations and products and services.
+These policy requirements supersede all other policies, processes, practices, and guidelines relating to the matters set forth herein, except for the Data Security and Privacy Statement and Incident Response Policy & Process.
+However, additional policies shall be put in place that document enhanced requirements when such policy requirements are considered confidential.
+For example, policies that address the specifics of key management.
 These policies will be reviewed at least once per calendar year and updated to meet current best practice.

 5. SECURITY POLICIES

 1. Data Protection & Encryption Policy

 1.1.
 To provide data confidentiality in the event of accidental or malicious data loss, all Personal Data, PII, SCI or Subscriber Data shall be encrypted at rest.

 1.1.1.
 Encryption of data at rest shall use at least AES 256-bit encryption.

 1.2.
 Strong cryptography and security protocols, such as TLS 1.2 or IPSEC, are required to safeguard Personal Data, PII, SCI or Subscriber Data during transmission.

 1.3.
 Key exchange shall use RSA or DSA cryptographic algorithms with a minimum key length of 2048 bits and minimum digest length of 256.

 1.4.
 Digital signatures shall use RSA, DSS with a minimum key length of 2048 bits and minimum digest length of 256.